unahouExosite/docs/guides/user-management.md

 4. Assign role &rsquo;Viewer&rsquo; with parameter &rsquo;rid&rsquo;(name) = 1(value) to &rsquo;UserA&rsquo;.
 5. Now UserA is allowed access to &rsquo;*device/1/info*&rsquo; when you check their permission.

-#### Storage Per User
+## Storage Per User

 The provided storage per user stores data by key-value format.
-Since a user&rsquo;s properties are only email and name, you can put more individual information in storage (for example, address, birthday, etc.).
+Since a user&rsquo;s properties are only email and name, you can put more individual information in storage (e.g., address, birthday, etc.).

 # <span id="head_tutorial_example">Tutorial Example in Scripting System</span>